 2700K: perfect for bedrooms and other interior applications where a warm, inviting atmosphere is desired

 3000K: areas where a slight more energized environment is desired can benefit from 3000K color temperature LED strip lights.
-Museums, art galleries, restaurants, hotels and other high-end spaces are also great candidates for this color temperature.
+Museums, art galleries, restaurants, hotels and other high-end spaces are also great candidates for this.

 4000K: the majority of retail fixtures and store interiors, are good places to install 4000K.
 Commonly considered a midpoint between warm white and cool white, this is a good compromise if you don't like the harshness of cool white but also want to avoid too much yellow in a warm white space.

 6500K: applications that need to simulate natural daylight should use 6500K.
-Film, photography and industrial applications should fall under this category.
+Film, photography and industrial applications would fall under this category.

 Brightness of LED strips is determined using the metric lumens.
 Unlike incandescent bulbs, different LED strips can have different levels of efficiency, so a wattage rating is not always meaningful in determining actual light output.

-LED strip brightness is typically described in lumens per foot (or meter).
-A good quality LED strip should provide at least 450 lumens per foot (1500 lumens per meter), which provides approximately the same amount of light output per foot as a traditional T8 fluorescent lamp.
-(E.g. 4-ft T8 fluorescent = 4-ft of LED strip = 1800 lumens).
+LED strip brightness is typically described in lumens metre.
+A good quality LED strip should provide at least 1500 lumens per meter, which provides approximately the same amount of light output per foot as a traditional T8 fluorescent lamp. (eg. 4-ft T8 fluorescent = 4-ft of LED strip = 1800 lumens).